Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Subdirectory and Filename

-I wrapped up the rest of the pathname-related tasks by repeating the steps above - I added two additional instances of StringProperty, and made sure that the export operator could append a subdirectory and filename to the existing filepath.
-I decided to display the subdirectory in particular as a relative path:
+I repeated the steps above by adding two additional instances of StringProperty, and made sure that the export operator could append a subdirectory and filename to the existing filepath.
+I displayed the subdirectory in particular as a relative path:

 class ProjectSubPathOperator(bpy.types.Operator):